solidjs/solid/documentation/components.md

 );
 ```

-Since the all nodes from JSX are actual DOM nodes the only responsibility of top level Templates/Components is appending to the DOM.
+Since all nodes from JSX are actual DOM nodes the only responsibility of top level Templates/Components is appending to the DOM.

 Components also support dynamic bindings which allow you to pass values that will change.
-However you need to be careful to access your props inside bindings or effects it you want them to track change.
+However you need to be careful to access your props inside bindings or effects if you want them to track change.

 ```jsx
 // Name will never update as it is destructured outside